cesheridan/tabwins.vim/README.md

   "Adding New Builders"

-## Section 4: Tabwins Menu
+## TABWINS MENU

 In the 'Tabwins' menu built on plugin load, the extent that populated tabs fill their buffers is dependent on the shell vars available to the Vim session, and files/dirs present in the local environment.

 The menu items reference some of these shell vars.

 The developer is encouraged to customize this menu for local usage.

 Update or replace
   function Tabwins_menu_build()
 in tabwins.vim to do so.

-## Section 5: Configuration
+## CONFIGURATION
 ````vim
     The below globals are defined in tabwins.vim and are overridable.